PaulESantos/RDataScience/21_Intro_IPMs.md

   </script>
 </div>

-New recruits are stored at the end and were only observed in the second survey (2002)
+New recruits are stored at the end and were only observed in the second survey (2002).
+Hence their size value is NA and sizeNext value is an integer.

 ```r